-Through the Federal Subsidized Stafford Loan, graduate students enrolled on at least a half-time basis may apply for up to \$8,500 per year.
-Repayment of both principal and interest is deferred until six months after program completion (or after a student ceases enrollment on at least a half-time basis).
-Through the Federal Unsubsidized Stafford Loan, up to an additional \$12,000 may be borrowed per year.
-While repayment of the principal is deferred, quarterly interest only payments are due while the student is enrolled.
+Through the Federal Unsubsidized Direct Loan, graduate students enrolled on at least a half-time basis may apply for up to \$20,500 per year.
+Repayment of principal is deferred until six months after program completion (or after a student ceases enrollment on at least a half-time basis).